 To immerse yourself in the Middle Ages visit fortified villages like Monteriggioni, Capalbio, Pitigliano, Poppi with its castle, and climb one of San Gimignano‘s 13th century towers.
 Siena is the Medieval queen of Tuscany, with the gorgeous main square Piazza del Campo and the Gothic Cathedral.
 In Florence you can have a full immersion in the world of the Renaissance and its magnificent buildings – amongst which Palazzo Vecchio should be the first to visit.

-Discover the best of Medieval Tuscany with this Guided Tour of Siena, San Gimignano, Monteriggioni and the Chianti: you’ll be exploring the historic centre and the contrade of Siena, see the towers of San Gimignano, the fortified village of Monteriggioni and taste some local food & wine along the way!
+Discover the best of Medieval Tuscany with this Guided Tour of Pisa, Siena, San Gimignano: you’ll be exploring the historic centre and the contrade of Siena, see the towers of San Gimignano, the square of Miracles in Pisa and taste some local food & wine along the way!

 Florence is a shoppers (and window shoppers) paradise.
 From luxury bands in Via Tornabuoni, to colourful markets, little boutique shops and artisan workshops, the choice is endless.
 A trip to one of the shopping outlets near Florence might be a good idea (especially when the sales are on!), and if you like your antiques, make sure you visit the great antique market in Arezzo held every first Saturday of each month.